eliseca/eliseca/README.md

-- 👋 Hi, I’m @eliseiscute
+- 👋 Hi, I’m Elise
 - 🤖 I specialize in Discord bots!
+- 🤖 Developer Compliance @ Discord

 <!---
 eliseiscute/eliseiscute is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.